madstrawberry/zoover-assignment/COMMENTS.md

 - I would test the `ReviewsApi` to verify we build the correct `/reviews` URL based on the props we pass to it
 - I would test the `Reviews` component and verify:
   - the loader shows correctly
-  - sorting and filtering calls the `ReviewsApi` with the correct filterState
+  - sorting and filtering calls the `ReviewsApi` with the correct filterState (filtering resets the start to 1)
   - sorting and filtering refreshes the shown reviews (we should mock the `ReviewsApi`, but still assert we update the reviews)
+  - pagination calls the `ReviewsApi` with the correct filterState
 - I would test the `App` component and verify:
   - it starts fetching the review averages
   - the loading state is set correctly for AspectAverages & TravelledWithAverages